haxscramper/hack/projects/nimble_rfc/nimble-rfc.md

 **IDEA**: adopt pubgrub algorithm for solving nimble dependency graph.

+**NOTE**: With support for full package dependency graph it might be possible to improve current implementation a little more, and introducing such major change in the implementation should be carefully considered.

 # Quality-of-life features

 In addition to changes directly related to package management, some quality-of-life improvements can be made.

+## End user

 - [Update all installed nimble packages](https://forum.nim-lang.org/t/4648)
 - [make noninteractive init possible](https://github.com/nim-lang/nimble/issues/806)